Bourne | Ash | #! | find | ARG_MAX | Shells | portability | permissions | UUOC | ancient | - | ../Various | HOME

 See do_execve() in fs/exec.c on http://www.oldlinux.org/Linux.old/.

-[linux-2.6.23] With Linux 2.6.23, ARG_MAX can be unlimited; see the git entry.
+[linux-2.6.23] With Linux 2.6.23, ARG_MAX is not hardcoded anymore.
+See the git entry.

-because ARG_MAX is still limited to 1/4-th of the stack size (ulimit -s).
+It is limited to a 1/4-th of the stack size (ulimit -s), which ensures that the program still can run at all.

-This ensures that the program still can run at all.
-See the git diff of fs/exec.c
+See also the git diff of fs/exec.c

 getconf ARG_MAX might still report the former limit (being careful about applications or glibc not catching up, but especially because the kernel <limits.h> still defines it)